-You can see all the lectionary readings for Proper 12, Year B by clicking here.
-I have chosen to discuss the passage from the Gospel of John.
+You can see all the lectionary readings for the Proper 21, Year C by clicking here.
+I have chosen to discuss the passage from the book of Luke.

 This week’s lesson is again money or love-of-money related.
 There are a lot of things Christians like to harp on about related to morality, but Jesus talked about money more than a lot of those things.
 The only thing he talked about more was the Kingdom of God.
 And he wasn’t talking about how we should all be making more of it and enjoying the good life, but more about how we should be sharing and taking care of the poor.
 I think we probably all know that, but there are some people out there that seem to teach the opposite.

 Here’s the basic story.
 There’s a really rich guy who lived in luxury and had a fine time of it.
 At his gate there is a beggar named Lazarus.
 (I just love how Jesus doesn’t bother giving the rich man a name but he names the poor man—how like him to humanize the weaker, needier person and just describe the other as a rich man—not what everyone would have done.)
 Lazarus is so poor that he wishes he could just eat the crumbs that fell from the rich man’s table (the implication is that the rich man didn’t even share these) and he was so bad off that he was covered in sores and the dogs licked his sores.
 It’s descriptive and horrific.